 When should you not use lawn fertilizer?

-You should not use a spring fertilizer in fall or a winter fertilizer in spring, since spring fertilizers are designed to promote growth, which is not something you want in the fall.
+You should not use a spring fertilizer in fall or a winter lawn fertilizer in spring, since spring fertilizers are designed to promote growth, which is not something you want in the fall.
 Neither should you use fertilizer on very dry or frozen ground, since the fertilizer won't be absorbed.

 Are lawn fertilizers safe to use?